Halle train collision: First expert hearing on 19 February 2019

 On 19 February 2019, the first expert hearing took consequently place before the tribunal.
-The experts stated that the accident was a shared responsibility of both the train driver and the two train companies (the NMBS/SNCB and Infrabel).
-According to them, the train driver had caused the accident by running a red signal, whilst the NMBS/SNCB and Infrabel had not complied with safety rules.
-Multiple safety systems that could have prevented the accident had not worked properly either, according to the experts.
+The experts stated that the crash was a shared responsibility of both the train driver and the two train companies (the NMBS/SNCB and Infrabel).
+According to them, the train driver had caused the crash by running a red signal, whilst the NMBS/SNCB and Infrabel had not complied with safety rules.
+Multiple safety systems that could have prevented the crash had not worked properly either, according to the experts.
 They further explained that they ruled out the possibility of deliberate sabotage due to not finding any evidence on it.
 More specifically, tests had demonstrated that manipulation of the railway signal was very unlikely, and no traces of unauthorized entry or sabotage (not even footprints in the snow) were found at the signal cabin.
 Therefore, the experts concluded that the railway signal must have operated correctly and must have been red for the train driver.
-The defence of the train driver also asked a question about a green signal that is visible in a television news report about the accident from Belgian public broadcaster RTBF, to which one of the experts responded that the question could not really be answered without more details.
+The defence of the train driver also asked a question about a green signal that is visible in a television news report about the crash from Belgian public broadcaster RTBF, to which one of the experts responded that the question could not really be answered without more details.

 Second expert hearing on 26 February 2019

 During a second expert hearing on 26 February 2019, they provided clarity on the green signal from the television report.
-According to them, the green signal visible in the report had nothing to do with the accident.
+According to them, the green signal visible in the report had nothing to do with the crash.
 They explained that on the day the television report was made (20 February 2010), the place had just been released by the investigating judge, after which Infrabel had recovery operations carried out that morning.
 The signal was made green for those operations; according to the recording device of the signal involved it was made green at 10:02 am for a few minutes.
 The experts concluded that the signal must have been filmed as green by chance.
-They also added that the same recording device registered the signal as being red at the moment of the accident.
-They adhered to their position that there was not a single technical indication that the signal was green at the moment of the accident.
+They also added that the same recording device registered the signal as being red at the moment of the crash.
+They adhered to their position that there was not a single technical indication that the signal was green at the moment of the crash.
 The defence attorneys of Infrabel also produced a process-verbal in which the signal change to green made by Infrabel was noted.